 MAURITIUS: An Introduction

 Mauritius has one of the most stable and business-friendly environments in the world.
-The attractiveness of Mauritius as an International Financial Centre is due to several factors, including a robust regulatory framework, harmonised tax environment, a bilingual and skilled workforce, political stability, economic diversity, an ideal time zone, a strategic geographical location and compliance with international standards.
-The Economic and Financial Affairs Committee of the European Union (EU) has, on the 10th October 2019, confirmed that Mauritius is fully compliant with all commitments on tax cooperation and EU tax good governance principles.
+The attractiveness of Mauritius as an International Financial Centre revolves around numerous factors such as a robust regulatory framework, a harmonised tax environment, a bilingual and skilled workforce, political stability, economic diversity, a strategic geographical location and compliance with international standards.
+The Economic and Financial Affairs Committee of the European Union (EU) has, on 10 October 2019, confirmed that Mauritius is fully compliant with all commitments on tax cooperation and EU tax good governance principles.

-Mauritius has maintained its leading position as the most free economy in Sub-Saharan Africa and is ranked 25th out of 180 countries with an economic freedom score of 73.0 in the 2019 Index of Economic Freedom report published annually by The Heritage Foundation.
-Mauritius is considered an upper-middle income country, with a gross national income (GNI) per capita of USD 12,050 in 2018, according to the most recent World Bank Data, and aims to be in the high-income country category by 2025.
+Mauritius maintained its first position as a ‘mostly free’ economy in Sub-Saharan Africa and is ranked 21st out of 180 countries with an economic freedom score of 74.9 in the 2020 Index of Economic Freedom report published by The Heritage Foundation.

 Mauritius remains among the Sub-Saharan Africa region’s most business-friendly countries, with solid economic policies and prudent banking practices.
-Its global trade and investment outreach has increased the export of goods and services and tourism, and low oil prices have kept inflation low.
+Its global trade and investment outreach have increased exports of goods and services and tourism, and low oil prices have kept inflation low.

-Mauritius has a hybrid legal system combining both civil and common law practices.
-It is governed by principles drawn from both the French Code Napoleon and English Common Law.
+Mauritius has a hybrid legal system which combines both civil and common law practices.
+It is governed by principles drawn from both the French Napoleonic Code and English Common Law.
 The Supreme Court is the highest judicial authority in Mauritius and has unlimited jurisdiction to hear any criminal and civil proceedings.
 Mauritius has retained the Judicial Committee of the Privy Council of the United Kingdom as its final court of appeal.

-Mauritius has also embraced arbitration as the new model of dispute settlement through the International Arbitration Act 2008, which is based on the UNCITRAL model and offers a tailor-made option for investors for a cheaper and faster out-of-court alternative to settle commercial disputes which would safeguard confidentiality.
-Mauritius is known as an international arbitration centre for the region.
+Mauritius has also embraced arbitration as the new preferred model of dispute settlement through the International Arbitration Act 2008, which is based on the UNCITRAL model and offers an option for investors to opt for a more cost-efficient and faster out-of-court alternative for the settlement of commercial disputes which would safeguard confidentiality.
+As a venue for hearings and meetings, Mauritius, which is located at the crossroads of Asia and Africa, is an excellent destination for an international arbitration centre.

 Recent Legal Developments